bdelacretaz/openwhisk-playground/statebox/README.md

 Experimenting with https://github.com/wmfs/statebox in an OpenWhisk environment.

-To test this locally use:
+To test this locally (requires a Redis server at localhost 6379) use:

     npm install
     node statebox.js 5

+And to test the continuations feature, note the `_CONTINUATION` value that's output and call the script with that value as its second argument, such as

+    node statebox.js 0 34bcdb33-ee54-4efd-963c-4931fd3b3855

+which restarts the state machine from where it was suspended.

 Test as follows, on an OpenWhisk setup: